-In order to create a new generation reading of the Art on Display exhibition, the two emerging architects will have the chance to develop the parallel project Virtual Display engaged with the theme of the exhibition.
-Those selected should address the museum content, with visuals, including digitalized archive material, on-site photography, and reconstructed computer realisations and, working together with exhibition curators, create a new tool combining historic analogue material with new media.
+In order to create a new generation reading of museum displays, the two emerging architects had the chance to develop the parallel project Virtual Display encouraged by the theme of the exhibition Art on Display.
+Formas de expor 1949–69.
+Those selected have addressed the museum content, with visuals, including digitalised archive material, on-site photography, and reconstructed computer realisations and, working together with exhibition curators and the Museum team, have created a new tool combining historic analogue material with new media.

 This is an initiative of the Calouste Gulbenkian Foundation as a member of the Future Architecture Platform, a project that is co-funded by the Creative Europe Programme of the European Union

 Vojtěch Rada (Prague, Czech Republic)

 Vojtěch Rada seems to create environments reflecting his extensive artistic education: he studied at the Department of Architecture (the Academy of Arts, Architecture and Design; and the Academy of Fine Arts, both in Prague), the Department of Sculpture (the Academy of Arts, Architecture and Design) and the Department of Game Design (Zurich University of the Arts), and he combines all the disciplines in his artistic practice

 Reminiscence of the anniversary throughout a digital age

 Today, we live in a digital world – no matter what age, we can feel the influence of technology around us.
 This wasn’t the case when the Calouste Gulbenkian Museum opened in 1969.
 Somehow this particular museum resonates with us, because it tells us a story, a passion of a person who had an impact on us all.